chenasraf/simple-scaffold/README.md

 - Use `yarn cmd` to use the CLI feature of Simple Scaffold from within the root directory, enabling you to test different behaviors.
 See `yarn cmd -h` for more information.

   > This requires an updated build, and does not trigger one itself.
-Either use `yarn dev` or
+Either use `yarn dev` to watch
-  > `yarn build` before running this, or use `yarn build-cmd` instead, which triggers a build right
+  > for changes and build, or `yarn build` before running this, or use `yarn build-cmd` instead,
-  > before running the command with the rest of the given arguments.
+  > which triggers a build right before running the command with the rest of the given arguments.